Last Updated on

 Pregnancy is a crucial period in a woman’s life and comes with lots of do’s and don’ts.
 You shall face a lot of hormonal changes in your body which can affect your mood swings, appetite, and body metabolism.
 Most women feel nauseous during pregnancy, which affects their diet and health.
 It is necessary that your meals contain iron, calcium, folic acid, and vitamins.
 The Indian diet chart during pregnancy described below is high in nutrition and will keep you energetic throughout the day.

 Pregnancy Diet Plan

 Your baby acquires essential nutrients from you.
-Hence, it is important that you take good care of your health and switch to a balanced diet for pregnant women.
+Hence, it is important that you take good care of your health and switch to a balanced diet.
 Excessive weight gain or loss during your pregnancy is another cause for concern and a balanced pregnancy diet chart ensures that you’re getting the required nutrients every day.
-Read on for a vegetarian diet chart for a pregnant lady that is rich in nutrition and will help in gaining the right weight.
+Read on for a diet chart for a pregnant lady that is rich in nutrition and will help in gaining the right weight.

 Dietary Guidelines for Pregnant Women

 A woman who is pregnant or plans to get pregnant should start having proper nourishment right away.
 You can follow a 3-month pregnancy diet chart from the beginning, as it will help in building nutrition reserve that will supplement the growing baby right from conception.
 Eating healthy will provide you with essential nutrients that will strengthen your body and immune system, and enhance your metabolism.
 Before you follow a certain diet plan for pregnancy, it is recommended that you consult your gynaecologist.
 Here are a few guidelines to follow when you are on a pregnancy diet:

 - Keep yourself hydrated through the day and drink as much water or juice as you can, at frequent intervals